 It was super comfy and magnificent yet totally relaxed.
 There was no straight back or stiff upper lip needed here.
 The music in the Atrium was so lovely to hear and I just felt like I could unwind and enjoy.

-There was a wide range of international teas available to order from English Breakfast, smoky Assamese, Chai all the way to your Broken Orange Pekoe.
-It was a hard choice but I simply wouldn’t be a Brit if I didn’t choose the all time classic, English Breakfast.
+There was a wide range of international teas available to order from English Breakfast, smoky Assamese, and Chai all the way to your Broken Orange Pekoe.
+It was a hard choice but I simply wouldn’t be a Brit if I didn’t choose the all-time classic, English Breakfast.

-There was a wide range of savoury snacks on offer which were mostly an Asian style.
-There was chicken satay skewers, samosas, curries, chutney’s, flat breads and bruschetta.
+There was a wide range of savoury snacks on offer which were mostly in Asian style.
+There were chicken satay skewers, samosas, curries, chutney, flatbreads, and bruschetta.